How to pronounce “Nixtamal”?

 Overlays offer better compositionality than

-Dependency explosion as all inputs are now added to your lock & fetched (even ones just use for ‘development’, or largely useless ones like
+Dependency explosion as all inputs are now added to your lock & fetched (not just the millons of separately-pinned

-flake-utilswhich hides the complexity of the Flake API in a dangerous way since the whole point was to be explicit about declaring what systems are supported); by providing an overlay you can skip this -
+nixpkgsif anyone in the chain forgot or can’t usefollows, but inputs that are just used for ‘development’, or largely useless ones likeflake-utils’seachDefaultSystemwhich hides the complexity of the Flake API in a dangerous way since the whole point was to be explicit about declaring what systems are supported); by providing an overlay you can skip this -

 If you want to know about flakes schema criticisms, you can ask other places 🙂